-The consumption-savings model is a standard incomplete markets model.
+We consider a standard consumption-savings model with incomplete markets.
 As the new element here, we extend households' information set by private signals that inform households about their earnings in the next period with certain precision.
 While the stochastic earnings process constitutes the income uncertainty as assessed by an econometrician, the joint process of signals and earnings represents households' income uncertainty.
 The difference between the two uncertainties depends on the precision of the signals; the more precise are the signals, the smaller are households' forecast errors for income growth and the lower is households' income uncertainty.
-Households in our model are rational and with informative signals they know more than an econometrician about their future earnings.
-The extension of households' information set is motivated by mounting evidence that finds a strong correlation between individual expectations and subsequent realizations, even when other information available to an econometrician such as households' earnings history is taken into account.2
+Households in our model are rational and with informative signals they know more than an econometrician about their future earnings and their income uncertainty is lower.
+In other words, households have advance information on their future earnings.
+The extension of households' information set is motivated by mounting evidence that finds a strong correlation between individual expectations and subsequent realizations, even when other information available to an econometrician such as households' earnings history is taken into account.1